CatalaLang/catala-web-assets/README.md

 }
 ```

-### Dsfr dedicated tags
+### Dsfr dedicated UI options

-To be used with the Dsfr, there dedicated tag for the UI schemas:
+To be used with the Dsfr, there dedicated options for the UI schemas:

 #### `ui:tabLabel` and `ui:hideTitle`